rusticlion/Manastorm/manastorm_codebase_dump.md

     local horizontalRadii = {80, 70, 60}   -- Wider at the bottom, narrower at the top
     local verticalRadii = {20, 25, 30}     -- Flatter at the bottom, rounder at the top

+    -- Get the ManaPool instance (ensure gameState and manaPool exist) local manaPool = wizard.gameState and wizard.gameState.manaPool
+    if not manaPool then
+        print("ERROR: ManaPool instance not found in WizardVisuals.drawSpellSlots") return
+    end

     for i, slot in ipairs(wizard.spellSlots) do
         -- Position parameters for each slot, applying both offsets local slotY = wizard.y + slotYOffsets[i] + yOffset